Weak notions of nondegeneracy in nonlinear semidefinite programming: Introduction

 One of the most relevant CQs in the literature of (N)SDP is the so-called \textit{nondegeneracy} (or \textit{transversality)} \textit{condition}, introduced by Shapiro and Fan in \cite[Sec.
 2]{shapfan} in the context of eigenvalue optimization, and later reformulated by Shapiro~\cite[Def.
 4]{Shapiro1997} for general NSDPs.
 This condition has been widely used for characterizing sensitivity results (see, for instance, \cite{Fusek,KK13,MordNghiaRock14,MOR15,Mordukhovich2015a,Sun2006}), and also for proving global convergence and the rate of convergence of numerical algorithms (we refer to Yamashita and Yabe~\cite[Secs.
 3, 4, and 5]{yamashitasdpreview} for a survey on this topic).
 However, it is known that even in the linear case, the solutions of large scale SDP problems tend to be degenerate, even though nondegeneracy is expected to hold in a generic sense.
 Besides, when the constraint of an NSDP problem has some sparsity structure near one of its solutions -- for instance, a diagonal structure -- then nondegeneracy is not satisfied at that solution~\cite{Shapiro1997}.
 This means that the convergence theory of an algorithm supported by nondegeneracy does not cover such points.

 The explanation for such kind of issue, in our opinion, is the degree of generality of the nondegeneracy condition.
 That is, although it was born in NSDP, nondegeneracy does not capture any particularity of the constraints, being straigthforwardly extended for any general conic optimization problem, as long as the cone is closed and convex.
 However, embedding specific traits of matrix-valued functions into nondegeneracy may be more or less direct, depending on how it is characterized.
+For example, it is well known that (block-)diagonal problems can be remodelled as multiple potentially dense constraints, such that the nondegeneracy condition, when applied to this remodelled problem, may hold.
+But what about other types of sparsity?
+While this question has once been addressed by Forsgren~\cite{Forsgren2000}, his approach is somewhat intricate and it was not the main topic of his paper, leaving room for a more dedicated analysis.
 In this paper, instead of defining nondegeneracy as the transversality of two particular subspaces -- which is the most usual definition -- we exploit an equivalent characterization by Shapiro~\cite[Prop.
-6]{Shapiro1997}, which is phrased in terms of the gradients of the entries of a special function.
+6]{Shapiro1997}, which is phrased in terms of the gradients of the entries of an isolated ``active block'' of the constraints.
+One particularly interesting detail about this characterization is that it treats all representations of such an ``active block'' equally, but we show that some of them are more meaningful than others.